nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 user in the `s-update` command
     *  Pros: More intuitive and convenient for the user.
 If the user made any error or miss out any details, he can correct the sales data with a shorter command.
-    *  Cons: Less easy to implement
+    *  Cons: Less easy to implement.

 * **Alternative 2**: Replace the sales record based on what has been given by the user, for every `s-update` command
-    * Pros: Easy to implement
+    * Pros: Easy to implement.
     * Cons: May not be intuitive and convenient for the user, as the user would have to ensure that his command has no error and contains all information.
 If he made an error or left something out, he would have to retype the entire command again.

-#### Aspect: How to implement `Drink` types
+##### Aspect: How to implement `Drink` types
 * **Alternative 1 (current choice)**: Implement `Drink` type as an Enumeration class
     * Pros: Simple to implement.
-Since there is only a fixed set of drink items to represent, we can use an Enumeration class to represent the types of `Drink`s.
+Since there is only a fixed set of drink items to represent, we can use an enumeration class to represent the types of `Drink`s.
 It is also easier to add more types of drinks in the future.
     * Cons: If more functionalities are required from `Drink` in the future, then it may not be feasible to use an Enumeration class.